 The #MeToo movement too, despite its mass adoption, has faced some tension on the issue of race.
 Writing in Ebony, journalist Zahara Hill pointed out that the hashtag had originated with a black woman ten years ago.
 “A Black Woman Created the “Me Too” Campaign Against Sexual Assault 10 Years Ago…Yet, in the early conversations that spurred the “Me Too” movement, there was a sense it wasn’t for us,” she wrote.

 Thus, we were justifiably curious about the distribution of skin tone emojis in tweets mentioning #MeToo.
 Using the linguist Kate Lyons’ updated emoji dictionary, we looked at the top 6 emojis in our dataset with the highest frequency of skin tone usage.
 Here’s what we found:

 The most common skin tone for these emojis – which all represent gestures – is always either Color 1 or Color 2.
 (Note that in the table above, we only look at emojis that use a skin tone modifier.
 The percent of usage for a given emoji that includes a skin tone modifier ranges from 34% for 👇 to 86% for 👊.)

 We also find a gradation of emojis based on mean skin tone, with ✊ being the darkest, with a mean skin tone of 2.8, and 🖕 being the lightest, with a mean skin tone of 1.6.
-(Our numbers are in the same overall range as Andrew McGill’s analysis in The Atlantic which found a mean skin tone of 2.58 across all emojis).
+(Our numbers are in the same overall range as Andrew Sullivan’s analysis which finds a mean skin tone across all emojis of 2.4).